AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 Learning Manager enhances the Salesforce connector to fetch Contacts as well as Salesforce Users and import them into Learning Manager automatically.

 On the Salesforce connector page, enter the Salesforce url and complete the authentication.
-Once you’ve authenticated, you can then proceed to import users or contacts.
+Once you've authenticated, you can then proceed to import users or contacts.
 If you choose the option Contacts, then specify the subset of contacts to be imported.

 Choose the Salesforce columns and map them to corresponding Learning Manager's group-able attributes.
 Once the mapping is completed, the same mapping is used in subsequent user imports.